-- 1. Deregulate private practice by removing section 32 of the bylaws and replacing with bylaw that reflects that a Registered Social Worker or Social Worker Candidate can engage in a private practice and must be a member in good standing and only engage in private practice in the areas where they are competent to provide social work services. - 2.
-Seek amendments to the Social Workers Act to update the practice of social work to include a unique clinical scope of practice. - 3.
-Through regulations restrict the practice of clinical social work to ensure that only those who are qualified and competent to practice clinical social work are permitted to do so.
-Entry to practice would be through:

-- a.
-Completion of MSW or equivalent degree.

-- Demonstrated academic course work that aligns with scope of clinical practice (or formal or informal professional development that is equivalent to academic course work).

-- c.
-A defined period of supervision.
+- 1. Deregulating private practice by removing section 32 of the bylaws and replacing with a bylaw that reflects that a Registered Social Worker or Social Worker Candidate can engage in a private practice if they are a member in good standing and must only engage in private practice in the areas where they are competent to provide social work services, unless those services are clinical social work services. - 2.
+There would be a new section of the by-laws stating that clinical social work is specialized practice and social workers providing specialized clinical services in private settings must meet entry-to-practice requirements.
+This would be through: - a.
+Completion of MSW or equivalent degree. - b.
+Demonstrated academic course work that aligns with scope of clinical practice (or formal or informal professional development that is equivalent to academic course work). - c.
+A defined period of supervision. - 3.
+Policy that would allow for the grandparenting of social workers currently practising with the clinical scope of practice in a private setting. - 4.
+Developing new Standards of Practice specific to clinical social work that provide a guide to the knowledge, skills, judgment, and attitudes that are needed to practise safely.
+They describe what each clinical social worker is accountable and responsible for in practice. - a.
+Knowledge and competence. - b.
+The use of assessments. - c.

-- d.
-Seek legislative changes to protect the title of Registered Clinical Social Worker.

-- 4. Policy that would allow for the grandparenting of social workers currently practising with the clinical scope of practice.

-- 5. New Standards of Practice specific to clinical social work that provide a guide to the knowledge, skills, judgment, and attitudes that are needed to practise safely.
-They describe what each clinical social worker is accountable and responsible for in practice.

-- a.
-Knowledge and competence.

-- b.
-The use of assessments.

-- c.
 Professional boundaries.

 - d.
 Anti-racism.

 - e.
 Services to clients with disabilities.

 - f.
 Specialized practice skills.

 - g.
 Professional environments.

 - h.
 Documentation.

 - i.
 Professional development.